Topl/BramblSc-docs/docs/Modules/Quivr/VerifierTests.md

 * General Case
   * Given:
     * `proposition` is a Height Lock Proposition denoting a valid range of 8-12 from chain "test".
-    * `proof` is a Height Lock Proof whose binding was generated from the synable bytes of "abcde"
+    * `proof` is a Height Lock Proof whose binding was generated from the signable bytes of "abcde"
     * `context` is an object providing signable bytes "abcde" and height 10 for chain "test"
   * Then:
     * `true` is returned.
 * Height Not Satisfied
   * Given:
     * `proposition` is a Height Lock Proposition denoting a valid range of 8-9 from chain "test".
-    * `proof` is a Height Lock Proof whose binding was generated from the synable bytes of "abcde"
+    * `proof` is a Height Lock Proof whose binding was generated from the signable bytes of "abcde"
     * `context` is an object providing signable bytes "abcde" and height 10 for chain "test"
   * Then:
     * `false` is returned.
 * Transaction Binding Invalid
   * Given:
     * `proposition` is a Height Lock Proposition denoting a valid range of 8-12 from chain "test".
-    * `proof` is a Height Lock Proof whose binding was generated from the synable bytes of "abcde"
+    * `proof` is a Height Lock Proof whose binding was generated from the signable bytes of "abcde"
     * `context` is an object providing signable bytes "wxyz" and height 10 for chain "test"
   * Then:
     * `false` is returned.
 * Context Does Not Contain a Height for Specified Chain
   * Given:
     * `proposition` is a Height Lock Proposition denoting a valid range of 8-12 from chain "test".
-    * `proof` is a Height Lock Proof whose binding was generated from the synable bytes of "abcde"
+    * `proof` is a Height Lock Proof whose binding was generated from the signable bytes of "abcde"
     * `context` is an object providing signable bytes "wxyz" and height 10 for chain "test-2"
   * Then:
     * `false` is returned.